Euclid preparation. LXXXIX. Accurate and precise data-driven angular power spectrum covariances: Performance

 \subsection{Dependence on partial sky correction}

 In Sect.~\ref{sc_method_sky_correction} we explain how to correct the jackknife angular power spectra for differences in the footprint.
 To correct for the jackknife footprint we transform our data into real space to damp any signals where the correlations approach zero and would otherwise cause our correction to be numerically unstable.
-In Fig.~\ref{fig_jackknife_mean_mask} we show that the correction (measured for $N_{\mathrm{JK}}=296$) removes a bias in the jackknife sample mean.
-For the auto-spectra, the bias can be quite significant, but the correction generally mitigates this potential systematic error, leaving the jackknife mean to within $2\%$ of the standard deviation of the original $\vec{C}_{\ell}$.
-However, there is a small systematic drop in the amplitudes at large $\ell$ for the auto-spectra which is not currently understood; however this offset is only seen in the mean (and is small, a $<2\%$ offset) and does not impact the covariance estimate, discussed later.
-In Fig.~\ref{fig_jackknife_cov_mask} we show the sky correction does not affect the covariance, which remains biased high with and without partial sky correction; this is a general property of covariance estimates from jackknife resampling \citep{Efron1981}.
+Partial-sky correction is crucial for correcting the mean of the angular power spectra but has little impact on the covariances which remain biased high with and without partial sky correction -- a general property of covariance estimates from jackknife resampling \cite{Efron1981}.
+In Appendix~\ref{app_mask_correction} we discuss the effects of partial-sky correction in more detail.